Apollo

 Yes, many companies have depots in both the North and South Islands and allow one-way trips.

-If planning this you will need to pay the cost of the ferry, our support team can help you book this.
+If planning this type of trip, you will need to pay the cost of the ferry and any one-way fees.
+Our support team can help with your booking.

 Can I park my campervan overnight in Wellington?